Pudhumai Penn (1984 film)

-Pudhumai Penn, officially released as AVMin Pudhumai Penn, is a 1984 Indian Tamil-language drama film directed by Bharathiraja and produced by AVM Productions.
-The film stars Pandiyan and Revathi.
-It was released on 14 July 1984.
+Pudhumai Penn (Modern Woman), released as AVMin Pudhumai Penn (AVM's Modern Woman), is a 1984 Indian Tamil-language drama film directed by Bharathiraja and produced by AVM Productions.
+The film, starring Pandiyan and Revathi, was released on 14 July 1984.

 Plot

 Seetha lives a simple life with her father, a Tamil teacher in a village.
-After Seetha's elder sister committed suicide by suffering from dowry harassment from her husband's family, Seetha's father struggles to find a suitable groom for her owing to his poor financial condition.
-One day, her father meets Ram, a bank employee, and introduces him to Seetha.
-After a few days, Ram meets Seetha and the pair decides to get married.
+When Seetha's elder sister dies by suicide after dowry harassment from her husband's family, Seetha's father struggles to find a suitable groom for her because of his poverty.
+He meets Ram, a bank employee, and introduces him to Seetha; after a few days, they decide to marry.

-Ram's mother doesn't like Seetha, as her family haven't provided dowry and she insults Seetha frequently.
-Seetha decides to tolerate this treatment due to her love for Ram, but her father commits suicide, unable to bear his daughter's suffering.
+Ram's mother dislikes Seetha's financial circumstances, and frequently insults her.
+Seetha tolerates this treatment because of her love for Ram but her father, unable to bear his daughter's suffering, also dies by suicide.

 Ram invites his new boss, Rajasekar, to his home for lunch.
-Rajasekar is attracted to Seetha, who keeps her distance from him.
+Rajasekar is attracted to Seetha, who avoids him.

-Meanwhile, Ram's sister becomes pregnant by Ram's friend and their families push them to marry.
-Unable to pay the wedding expenses, Ram steals money from the bank, but gets caught by Rajasekar, who says that if Ram will allow him to have sex with Seetha, he will forgive Ram and not inform the police about the theft.
-Angered by this suggestion, Ram beats up Rajasekar and leaves home.
+Ram's sister becomes pregnant by Ram's friend, and their families pressure them to marry.
+Unable to pay for the wedding, Ram steals money from the bank.
+He is caught by Rajasekar, who says that if Ram allows him to have sex with Seetha he will not inform the police about the theft.
+Angered by this suggestion, Ram beats Rajasekar up and leaves home.

-The next day, Rajasekar is found dead and Ram is arrested by the police on suspicion of murder.
-Seetha decides to seek help from David, a criminal lawyer and a friend of her father's, but learns that David has moved away.
-Seetha finds another lawyer for Ram, and begins modeling for a painter to pay the legal expenses, and is also able to financially assist Ram's mother and sister.
-However, Ram's mother insults Seetha by accusing her of prostitution.
+Rajasekar is found dead the following day, and Ram is arrested by the police on suspicion of murder.
+Seetha seeks help from David, a criminal lawyer and friend of her father's, but learns that David has moved away.
+Seetha finds another lawyer for Ram, and begins modeling for a painter to pay for it and financially assist Ram's mother and sister.
+Ram's mother insults Seetha, however, accusing her of prostitution.

-One day, the painter asks Seetha to pose nude, which angers Seetha, and she stops modeling for him.
-She begins earning money through various jobs such as cooking and household chores.
+The painter asks Seetha to pose nude, which angers her; she stops modeling for him.
+She earns money from jobs such as cooking and doing other household chores.

-One day, Seetha sees David and follows him home.
-She asks David to appear in court on behalf of Ram.
-David tells Seetha that he killed Rajasekar for raping his sister and apologises that Ram was falsely arrested.
+Seetha sees David, follows him home, and asks him to represent Ram in court.
+David tells Seetha that he killed Rajasekar for raping his sister, and apologises for Ram's false arrest.

-David appears in the court and confesses to the murder, leading to Ram's release.
-Later, Seetha learns that she is pregnant and looks forward to sharing the news with Ram.
-However, Ram's mother convinces Ram that he is not the father of Seetha's baby.
-When Ram questions Seetha about the child's paternity, she considers committing suicide, but instead decides to leave home and live on her own.
+David appears in court and confesses to the murder, leading to Ram's release.
+Seetha learns that she is pregnant and looks forward to telling Ram, but his mother convinces him that he is not the baby's father.
+When Ram asks Seetha about the child's paternity, she considers suicide but decides to leave home and live on her own.